ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 ### Page object pattern
 A clean way to organize all your code would be to use the page object pattern.
-This means that for every page in you web app, you should create a class.
+This means that for every page in your web app, you should create a class.
 Such a class contains all code to interact with that specific page.

 The example we saw earlier, could be transformed into this: